KangarooKube/kube-oidc-issuer-reflector/README.md

 ## Overview

 The first question you might have is what is the purpose of this project?
-As Kubernetes has become
+As Kubernetes has become the de facto application hosting platform, not all components of an application are hosted on Kubernetes clusters.
+This means a secure method is require for authenticating between these components.

 ## Get started